Conference at the Highest Court of the Russian Empire

 The Conference at the Highest Court (also known as Ministerial Conference) was the highest state institution of the Russian Empire.
 It was established in 1756 on the initiative of Chancellor Alexey Bestuzhev-Ryumin.
 It was abolished in 1762.
 Formally considered an advisory body, but in most cases acted independently on behalf of the empress.
 The conference used legislative power, gave instructions and orders to the Senate, the Synod, the colleges and other central institutions of the empire.

 Origin

-As a permanent institution, it emerged along the lines of the Austrian Hofkriegsrat from the "Conference on Foreign Affairs" — non-periodically convened meetings that replaced the Cabinet of Ministers and gathered at the court according to the decree of Elizabeth Petrovna of December 23, 1741 to discuss the most important foreign policy issues.
+As a permanent institution, it emerged along the lines of the Austrian Hofkriegsrat from the "Conference on Foreign Affairs" — non-periodically convened meetings that replaced the Cabinet of Ministers and gathered at the court according to the decree of Elizabeth Petrovna on December 23, 1741 to discuss the most important foreign policy issues.
 At a meeting of conference ministers on March 14, 1756, it was announced that the empress was instructed to hold such meetings regularly, on certain days and with a permanent composition of participants.